-Henna hair treatment is a powerful color and hair dye treatment with great conditioning residential properties.
+Henna hair treatments are used as a powerful color and hair dye treatment with great hair conditioning properties.
 In addition to being used to dye hair, natural henna is utilized as a natural hair growth remedy.
-When henna is used, it places a safety covering on the hair, and several females locate that their strands feel thicker and more vital.
+When henna is used on the hair, it places a safety covering on the hair, and several females believe that their strands feel thicker and more vital after receiving a series of henna hair treatments.

 Hair conditioner treatment is a hair care product used to improve hair’s feel, appearance, and manageability.
 Its primary purpose is to reduce friction between strands of hair to allow smoother brushing or combing, which might otherwise cause damage to the scalp.
 Various other benefits are often advertised, such as hair repair, strengthening, or a reduction in split ends.
 Hair conditioners are available in a wide range of forms, including: